Nomso123/alx-zero_day/0x03-git/README.md

-understanding the concepts of using git
+understanding the concepts of using git and also trying to pass my projects